 When, in the judgment of ETS or test center personnel, there is a discrepancy in a test taker's identification, the test taker may be dismissed from the test center.
 In addition, ETS may decline to score the test or may cancel the test score and the test fee will be forfeited.
 If test scores are canceled by ETS, the test fees will NOT be refunded.

 When ETS or test center personnel find that there is misconduct in connection with a test, the test taker may be dismissed from the test center.
 ETS also may decline to score the test or may cancel the test score.
 Test takers whose scores are canceled because of misconduct will forfeit their test fees.
-Misconduct includes, but is not limited to, noncompliance with the "Test Center Procedures and Regulations" outlined in the The Praxis® Information Bulletin.
+Misconduct includes, but is not limited to, noncompliance with the "Test Center Procedures and Regulations" outlined in The Praxis® Tests Information Bulletin.